kz26/qMakeTorrent/README.md

     $ qmake
     $ make

-### Mac
+### Mac OS X
 In theory compilation should be the same as on Linux/UNIX.
+I do not have access to a Mac system at this time, but if someone wishes to contribute binaries
-If someone wishes to contribute binaries I will be more than happy to post them.
+I will be more than happy to post them.